titaniumnetwork-dev/.github/profile/README.md

 ### About
 Titanium Network is an organization dedicated to providing services related to bypassing internet censorship.
 Our projects expect to provide users, and itself, with a less restrictive browsing experience.

-For this Titanium Network prioritizes the production and improvement of web proxy technologies such as Ultraviolet, Corrosion, etc. and the affilation with various branched projects like Rammerhead, wisp, epoxy, bare-mux, wisp-mux, libcurl.js, scramjet and formally Womginx from contributors.
+For this Titanium Network prioritizes the production and improvement of web proxy technologies such as Ultraviolet, Corrosion, etc. and the affilation with various branched projects like Rammerhead, Wisp, Epoxy, bare-mux, libcurl.js, Scramjet and formally Womginx from contributors.

-Our Discord has 30,000 members, and Titanium Network's services actively maintain well over 5 million users per month.
+Our Discord has 31,000 members, and Titanium Network's services actively maintain well over 5 million users per month.

 ### Partners

-Titanium Network is partnered and developed primarily by [Mercury Workshop](https://github.com/MercuryWorkshop/) && the Titanium Network proxy community.
+Titanium Network is partnered and developed primarily by [Mercury Workshop](https://github.com/MercuryWorkshop/) and the Titanium Network proxy community.

 ### Projects
 <details>